col106IITD/col106iitd.github.io/logistics.md

 - Passing criteria: % in course total
 - Audit-pass criteria: 50% in course total

-**Acadmic Honesty:** Cheating or allowing anyone to copy in exams/lab-assignments would lead to strict disciplinary action.
+**Academic Honesty:** Cheating or allowing anyone to copy in exams/lab-assignments would lead to strict disciplinary action.
 Typical penalty would include Fail grade in the course.